tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 ['and', 'document', 'first', 'is', 'one', 'second', 'the', 'third', 'this']
 ```

 We have $9$ distinct words in the set of 4 documents.
 For each word and in each document we can calculate the term frequency $(tf)$ and the inverse document frequency $(idf)$.
 Lets constraint our analysis to the first document and its easy to extend the analysis to all the other documents.
-Below shown is the number of words of the vocabulary is present in the document.
+Below shown is the number of words of the vocabulary is present in the first document.

 ```
 {